-For the game art studio that can be overloaded with current projects in hand, it can take up to 3 full days to analyze your project and prepare the estimate even without the additional factors that can extend this process.
+A good digital art contractor can be overloaded with current projects in hand, so it may take a lot of time for them to analyze your project and prepare the estimate even without the additional factors that can extend this process.
 Usually, the major factor here is the clarifying questions.
 This back-and-forth texting can "eat up" a lot of time and significantly tighten the initial deadline.
 And this is even before you get any valuable information in return, such as rates and production capabilities from your counterpart.

 Therefore, the more thoroughly you prepare the project brief before approaching any game art outsourcing studio, the quicker your contractor will understand the task.
 And, of course, the fewer clarifying questions there will be to answer before you get the estimate.

 You might have read about our approach to quotation of new projects earlier and already aware of our game art studio general workflow and the best practices.
 Now check these key pieces of information to know before working with a digital art contractor, be it a freelancer, or a full-scale agency.

 To make easier, you can check our 2D digital art project brief example and use it as a reference point when presenting your projects for an estimate to your game art outsourcing partner.

 Art Style Guide is an optional but highly desirable document to have if you are planning a long-term production with a large number of graphical assets for your game.
 If there are a couple of dozens or even several hundreds of characters, icons or items to draw, the Style Guide is something you really want to have before starting the actual production.